 I would like to thank my faculty advisor, Dr. Emma Rasiel, for her guidance and feedback during the research process and her mentorship throughout my entire undergraduate career.
-I am also very grateful for all of my professors and teaching assistants in the economics department for providing a fantastic academic experience.
+I am also very grateful for all of my professors and teaching assistants in the Economics, Statistical Science and Computer Science departments for providing a fantastic undergraduate experience.